-What you need to enjoy HD video and surround sound with ATV
+What you need to enjoy HD video on ATV with 5.1 surround sound

 - Apple TV 2nd Gen for 720p HD video streaming, or Apple TV 3rd Gen for 1080p streaming;